 Although additional research is needed to understand the risks and benefits of nasal EPAP, this treatment may be appropriate for people who have mild to moderate OSA and have trouble with a CPAP machine.

-Continuous negative external pressure (cNEP) is another emerging therapy for OSA.
+Continuous negative external pressure (cNEP) is an investigational treatment for OSA.
 Unlike many PAP devices though, cNEP machines do not use a mask and do not cover the nose or mouth.

 Instead, the cNEP system features a silicone collar that is worn around the front of the neck.
 The collar is attached to a vacuum pump by a flexible tube.
 The vacuum creates negative pressure inside the collar, which pulls the tissues of the throat to keep the airway open.